 I eat my spinach.
-I’m Popeye the Sailor Man Since moving to Malta, I’m yet to explore the island further, although it’s an extremely small island and you can literally drive around in two hours.
+I’m Popeye the Sailor Man.
+Since moving to Malta, I have yet to explore the island further; although it’s tiny, you can drive around in two hours.

-My brother in his girlfriend was over for a long week to visit and explore the island, this being the first time they’ve ever been to Malta as well.
+My brother and his girlfriend were over for a long week to visit and explore the island, this being the first time they’d ever been to Malta as well.

-The first few days of them being here with torrential rain and thunderstorms were absolutely unreal.
+The first few days of them being here with torrential rain and thunderstorms were unreal.

-The only thing I really wanted to do was go to “Popeye Village”.
+The only thing I wanted to do was go to “Popeye Village”.
 Triq Tal-Prajjet, Il-Mellieħa.

-What an experience.. to say the least, costing €12.50 entry fee and considering it wasn’t in peak season it wasn’t extremely busy, within the entry ticket you get a boat ride access (Be plan ahead, we didn’t go because of stormy seas) to all information of the making and on set, a punch & three photos following a freepost card.
+What an experience.. to say the least, It cost €12.50 entry fee and considering it wasn’t in peak season, it wasn’t hectic; with the entry ticket, you get boat ride access.
+(Be plan ahead; we didn’t go because it was stormy seas.) to all information of the making and on set, a punch & three photos following a free postcard.

-We spent about 3 1/2 four hours there which was on real, the construction location it’s absolutely breathless, and to think this is where all the action happened.
+We spent about 3 1/2 four hours there, which was on actual the construction location was breathless, and to think this is where all the action happened.

 Robin Williams was filmed when he was 29 years old.

-It’s fantastic looking at the architecture and buildings to similarities within the film thinking that’s where that shot was happening, that’s where that was being filmed, etc.
+It’s fantastic looking at the architecture and buildings to see similarities within the film, thinking that’s where that shot was happening, where that was being filmed, etc.

-Super fun day out if you’re with friends and family with bars and restaurants which serve amazing super huge burgers!
-Fantastic trip out and definitely recommend.
+It’s a fun day out with friends and family, with bars and restaurants serving amazing huge burgers!
+It was a fantastic trip out, and I recommend it.

-The many sunken ships in the harbor were actually seaworthy vessels that were rented or bought and then sunk.
+The many sunken ships in the harbour were seaworthy vessels rented or bought and then sunk.

 The makeup appliances for Robin Williams’s fake forearms were not ready when filming began, so in early shots, Popeye wears a long-sleeved raincoat to hide his normal-sized arms.